rzepinskip/project-game/README.md

 # The Project Game

-Software Engineering project consisting of implementing system using given specification, using design patterns, planning systems' architecture, TCP communication, teamwork in Agile methodology.
+Software Engineering project consisting of implementing system according to specification.
+Main objectives: using design patterns, planning systems' architecture, utilizing TCP communication, working as a team in Agile methodology.

 ## Description